unoriginalNameCS/EzOrder/README.md

 `npm install`

-Next, to setup the frontend.
+To setup the frontend.
 Change into the frontend directory and run the same command.

 `cd frontend`